 I was riding the metro to work.
-Unlike the lame tourist (and sensible professionals) who take a seat or hold on to the metro rails, I have learned how to stand still in the middle of the car where I can brace my legs and balance like a surfer.
+Unlike the lame tourists (and sensible professionals) who take a seat or hold on to the metro rails, I have learned how to stand still in the middle of the car where I can brace my legs and balance like a surfer.
 I’m really proud of this new skill and brag about it frequently.
-Important to note: to keep my balance, upon entering a station, I usually look out the windows for a point of reference instead of keeping my glance straight ahead.
+Important to note: to keep my balance, upon entering a station, I usually look out the windows for a stationary point of reference instead of keeping my glance straight ahead.

-Well, as we pulled into the Arlington Cemetery stop this unique perspective allowed me to zero in on something before anyone else… a huge deer was standing ON THE METRO PLATFORM.
+Well, as we pulled into the Arlington Cemetery stop this unique perspective allowed me to zero in on something before anyone else: a huge deer was standing ON THE METRO PLATFORM.
 I’m not sure if this deer climbed the stairs or escalator, (or FLEW) but there he was: staring at me with all his beauty.
 My initial thought was, of course, the movie Prancer (one of the most depressing Christmas movies you will ever see.
 It’s a family favorite).
 Anyway, I’m certain it was Prancer and Santa Claus sent him to boost my Christmas Spirit.
 And it worked.
 I was in a happy mood all day and when a friend reminded me of one of my favorite Emerson quotations:

 “A man [person] is what he [she] thinks about all day long” – Ralph Waldo Emerson

 …I just thought about how lucky I was to be thinking of that reindeer all day long.
 Thanks, Santa!

 If you’re still not convinced about my North Pole portal theory… that’s only 50% of the story.